 As part of this auto-detection, Dynatrace discovers network topology as well.
 Once traffic is monitored, Dynatrace detects also load balancers and proxies.
 Moreover, Dynatrace supports 3rd party integrations, thus augmenting this data with topology and monitoring information from AWS, VMWare, Docker, Azure, OpenStack, and more.

-All this information results in a real-time topological model (like a CMDB) of your environment that you can access via Smartscape.
+All this information results in a near real-time topological model (like a CMDB) of your environment that you can access via Smartscape.
 This model forms the basis of the Dynatrace Artificial Intelligence engine.

 Managing such a huge amount of information, however, and organizing such large monitoring environments is a real challenge.
 To effectively cope with this challenge, Dynatrace uses tags and metadata.